 Catalogue Description of the course: Principles of Chemistry I. 3 hrs.
-I, II, S. A study of the properties of materials and their interactions with each other.
+I, II, S.

+A study of the properties of materials and their interactions with each other.
 Development of theories and applications of the principles of energetics, dynamics and structure.
 Intended primarily for science majors and pre-professional students.
 3 lec.
 (PR or CR: CHM 217; PR: MTH ACT of 23 or better or C or better in CHM 111 or pass placement exam)

 Course content and grading: Five tests will be given composed of multiple choice and free response (including problems) questions.
 The tests will make up 60% of the final grade.
 The final exam will count as 20% of the grade.
-Quizzes will be given approximately daily and will represent 10% of the final grade.
+Approximately 15 quizzes will be given and will represent 10% of the final grade.
 Approximately 1 in 5 quizzes will be dropped.
 ALEKS online homework will represent 10% of your grade.
-The grading scale will be no higher than $\mathbf{A} \ge 90\%$, \mathbf{B} 80 to 89%, \mathbf{C} 70 to 79%, \mathbf{D} 60 to 69%, and $\mathbf{F} < 60\%$.
+The grading scale will be no higher than $A \ge 90\%$ , B 80 to 89%, C 70 to 79%, D 60 to 69%, and F < 60%.
 I reserve the right to use any modification to this system leading to no lower grades.
-Grades will be considered to 2 significant figures.